rism-digital/muscat-guidelines/default/en/person_042.md

 ### Authentication code (042)

+The field **Authentication code** indicates whether or not the name has been connected to a single individual.

 #### Authentication code (042 $a)

+Enter whether the name is differentiated or undifferentiated.
 Differentiated entries refer to a concrete person and undifferentiated entries cannot (yet) be connected to an individual.

-Available codes are:
+Select from:
 - differentiated
 - undifferentiated